Don't Panic: Kubernetes and Docker

 docker build can still run in your Kubernetes cluster.

-If you’re using a managed Kubernetes service like GKE, EKS, or AKS (which defaults to containerd) you will need to make sure your worker nodes are using a supported container runtime before Docker support is removed in a future version of Kubernetes.
+If you’re using a managed Kubernetes service like AKS, EkS or GKE, you will need to make sure your worker nodes are using a supported container runtime before Docker support is removed in a future version of Kubernetes.
 If you have node customizations you may need to update them based on your environment and runtime requirements.
 Please work with your service provider to ensure proper upgrade testing and planning.